 Faherty is a family-run lifestyle and apparel brand dedicated to lessening environmental harm and helping consumers become better stewards of the planet.
 Founded in 2013, Faherty’s high-quality, sustainably-minded clothing is sold directly online and in stores, as well as through leading retailers including Bloomingdale’s and Nordstrom.

 Despite its recognizable name and notable success, Faherty is just eight years old.
 As a young brand, most of the company’s merchandising decisions were based on founder intuition and factory minimums.
-While the team often consulted historical sales information, they were hungry for real-time consumer demand data to more effectively evaluate newness, craft high-performing assortments, and optimize buy-depths.
-“We knew we were overproducing and that it was a growing pain,” recalls Caitlin McGilvery, Director of Merchandising for Faherty’s men’s line.
+While the team often consulted historical sales information, they knew they needed real-time consumer data to effectively evaluate newness, improve margins, and maintain – or preferably – accelerate their rapid growth trajectory.

-Today, Faherty uses MakerSight’s Voice of Consumer testing to capture direct, detailed consumer feedback that helps guide decisions at various stages throughout the brand’s product creation and line review process:
+Today, Faherty uses MakerSight’s Voice of Consumer testing to capture direct, detailed consumer feedback that guides decisions at various stages throughout the brand’s product creation and line review process.

 Faherty leverages MakerSights to help balance assortments and decide which styles to adopt and drop each season.
-Interactive consumer sentiment visualizations and demand analytics enable the team to quickly and objectively identify hero styles and cut the long tail, effectively preventing cannibalization and maximizing the productivity of each SKU.
+Interactive consumer sentiment visualizations and demand analytics enable the team to quickly and objectively identify hero styles and cut the long tail, effectively preventing cannibalization, maximizing the productivity of each SKU, and enabling them to drive more sales with fewer products.

-Faherty also uses MakerSights to create custom audience segments that shop at their retail partners’ stores, like Nordstrom.
+Faherty also uses MakerSights to create custom audience segments that shop at their retail partners’ stores, like Nordstrom and Bloomingdale’s.
 After testing seasonal assortments and gauging product sentiment among these consumers, the sales team leverages this data to maximize sell-in and secure shelf space during meetings with wholesale partners.

 “We are now able to create, tweak, adopt, and drop styles based on what we know consumers want, versus what we think they want,” says Caitlin.
 “MakerSights enables us to take more calculated creative risks, and we’ve seen considerable growth from making consumer-led decisions, like adding belt loops to some of our men’s shorts and decreasing the length of men’s shorts.”